gonzalo-bulnes/securedrop-docs/docs/development/translations.rst

 with investigative journalists anonymously and securely.
 Learn :ref:`more about SecureDrop <what_is_securedrop>`.

-SecureDrop is written in English and translated in multiple other languages.
+SecureDrop is written in English and translated into multiple other languages.
 Translations are managed using **Weblate**, a web platform that enables collaborative translation projects.